CARTAvis/carta-controller/README.md

 For external authentication systems, you may need to translate a unique ID (such as email or username) from the authenticated user information to the system user.
 You can do this by providing a [user lookup table](config/usertable.txt.stub), which is watched by the server and reloaded whenever it is updated.

+The server dashboard's appearance can be altered by adjusting the `dashboard` field in the config file.
+You can change the banner image and background, and add login instructions or institutional notices.

 ## System Configuration

 The user under which the CARTA server is running (assumed to be `carta`) must be given permission to use `sudo` to start `carta_backend` processes as any authenticated user and stop running `carta_backend` processes belonging to authenticated users.
 We provide a [kill script](scripts/carta_kill_script.sh) which is only able to kill processes matching the name `carta_backend`.
 This makes it possible to restrict what processes the `carta` user is permitted to kill.